rgm/meteor-flipper/README.md

    `isEnabled()`.
 4. **proportion**: A deterministic subset of users.
 For slow ramp-up of a new feature. ∈[0,1].
 Meant to allow gradual increase towards 1.0 (functionally equivalent to `boolean: true`) without necessarily restarting the server.
+(NB: this is a proposed feature, not yet implemented).

 Example Mongo document: